Substitute Alvaro Morata netted a late winner to help Real Madrid to a hard-fought 2-1 win over Athletic Bilbao and send them top of the LaLiga table.

-The Bernabeu side immediately went in search of a second goal and Toni Kroos, Gareth Bale and Ronaldo all came close to extending their lead, only for Athletic to then restore parity from out
+The Bernabeu side immediately went in search of a second goal and Toni Kroos, Gareth Bale and Ronaldo all came close to extending their lead, only for Athletic to then restore parity from out of nowhere.

 Pepe failed to cope with the physicality of Javier Eraso after a cross from the right, with the ball eventually somewhat fortunately falling to Sabin, who volleyed past Keylor Navas from close range.

 Ronaldo should have restored Madrid’s lead in the closing stages of the first half, but his finishing let him down twice.
 He first failed to get his foot to a cross from Bale after the Welshman’s superb run down the left, before wasting an even bigger opportunity after a quick counter-attack, his weak attempt barely troubling Iraizoz.

 Williams should perhaps have given the away side the lead early in the second half when he aimed a shot over the crossbar from the edge of the box after more poor defending from Pepe.

 It was not Ronaldo’s night as the Portugal international missed another chance to restore his side’s lead when he volleyed high and wide after a cross from the left, before sending a tame header wide of the target after Kroos’ free-kick.